Mapping the Stochastic Penal Colony: Methods

-For the three case studies, the use of auto-ethnography is mostly limited to observing mechanized and hence standardized corporate punishment processes, while also surfacing the corresponding, templated, and ephemeral communications.
-The resulting artifacts are all documented in appendices~\ref{app:twitter},~\ref{app:dalle}, and~\ref{app:pinterest}, respectively.
-The violative content for the case studies stands on its own, i.e., is not part of a larger conversation, and only mentions other people by their functions, i.e., oil company \V{CEO}s for the Twitter case study and the Pope for the \DALLE\ case study.
-Hence, this paper's use of auto-ethnography avoids most of the above mentioned pitfalls, with the existence of this paper attesting to the author's willingness to out themselves as ``daily active shithead''~\cite{Sherman2021}.
 Carolina Are has similarly employed auto-ethnography for exploring outcomes from content moderation~\cite{Are2023}.
 However, compared to her investigation of Instagram's and TikTok's (lack of) platform affordances, this paper more carefully limits the use of auto-ethnography to dissecting the punishment process itself.
 Otherwise, the two papers are largely complimentary.

 To make sense of surfaced processes and materials, the three case studies rely on procedural justice~\cite{Tyler2003,Tyler2006,Tyler2007}.
 Notably, we label violations of a user's voice, agency, and dignity as injustices.
 After consulting additional source material, we also account for violations of platform neutrality and trust as injustices.
 By comparison, Tyler's original definition of procedural justice positions voice and neutrality for evaluating the process of justice, while respect and trust are positioned for evaluating the relationships between participants.
 In other words, this paper's application of procedural justice replaces ``respect'' with ``dignity'' and newly introduces ``agency'' in addition to voice.